MuLTechnologies/spatio_temporal_voxel_layer/README.md

 Leveraging OpenVDB, we have the ability to efficiently maintain a 3 dimensional voxel-representative world space.
 We wrap this with ROS tools and interfaces to the [navigation stack](http://wiki.ros.org/navigation) to allow for use of this layer in standard ROS configurations.
 It is certainly possible to utilize this package without ROS/Navigation and I invite other competing methodologies to develop here and create interfaces.

+## ISSUES TO FIX (Nicolas)

+- obstacle_range is very undeterminitic.
+Looks like it has issues.
+Should be solved by cropping the marking frustum to the correct length and removing the obstacle_range as its used now
+- Costmap update sometimes does not contain the latest voxels.
+It can be seen on global costmap because of the low rate.
+  We see a case where the voxels appear but the costmap is updated in the next cycle, same with clearing.
+Does not happen always.

 Sample videos are shown below of a robot using **7 depth cameras** with less than 50% of a core, and another robot using a **VLP-16**.

 7 Depth Cameras      |  VLP-16 LIDAR